edison23/xutiles/README.md

 This zone is invoked by `./xutiles.sh 1`.

+**Zones 3 and 4**:

-Beneath this zone, there are two zones that split the remaining space into two rectangles.
+Beneath zone 2, there are two zones that split the remaining space into two rectangles.
 On the left is starts a zone on the 60th percent of the screen horizontally, uses 17% of the screen and uses remaining height vertically, i.e., 45 %.
 The zone next to it is vertically the same and uses the remainder of the screen horizontally, that is 23 % (because 100-60-17=23).

 ```
 if [ $1 == 2 ]; then